hanmpark/miniraytracer/README.md

 - **New Object - Cone**: Introduce an additional geometric shape for more complex scenes.
 - **Enhanced Lighting**: Support for colored and multiple light sources.
 - **Textures**: Apply a checker texture to any object for added visual detail.

+## Project Impact
+This project not only demystifies the process behind generating photorealistic images but also sharpens problem-solving and software engineering skills.
+It challenges students to apply complex mathematical concepts and optimize algorithms for performance, preparing them for future endeavors in computer graphics and beyond.
+The incorporation of bonus features showcases the ability to extend beyond the basics, implementing sophisticated techniques that are crucial in professional graphics software.

 ## Installation